How to identify and bridge learning gaps in the classroom

 When new material doesn’t quite click for a student, several factors might be contributing to the disconnect.
 In particular, learning gaps are a common culprit.

-Given the pervasive challenges posed by unfinished learning, many students have gaps in their knowledge that could make further progression difficult if these issues aren’t addressed.
+Given the pervasive challenges posed by unfinished learning, many students have knowledge gaps that could make further progression difficult if these issues aren’t addressed.
+Such challenges can make it harder for struggling students to stay on track as they prepare for higher education or workforce readiness goals.

-To help teachers identify and bridge learning gaps in the classroom, we’ll explore what these discrepancies are, how to pinpoint them, and what can be done to build understanding and accelerate learning.
+To help teachers identify and bridge learning gaps in the classroom, we’ll explore what these discrepancies are, how to pinpoint them, and what can be done to bridge the gap in education and accelerate learning.

 What are learning gaps?